 ??Either I or my brother am responsible.

 ??Either I or my brother is responsible.

 ??Either I or my brother are responsible.

 The problem is that am doesn't go with my brother; is doesn't go with I; and are doesn't go with either.
-Intuitively, a constraint on the verb paradigm is demanding a correct choice between am, is, and are according to person and number, but the disjunctive singular subject NP is non-committal as to the choice between 1st person and 3rd person.
+Intuitively, the verb paradigm is demanding a choice between am, is, and are according to person and number, but the disjunctive singular subject NP is non-committal as to the choice between 1st person and 3rd person.
 Fully satisfying all of the constraints is not possible, and that forces a quandary.
 A generative grammar for English is in the unfortunate position of having to get off the fence: it must generate either three, two, one, or none of them.
 But none of those four ways of setting up the grammar would yield a theoretically-based recognition that there is a grammatical quandary here; a generative grammar cannot provide it.
-A model-theoretic account can.
-Informally again, the grammar will say that (i) am must have a 1st-person singular subject NP, (ii) is must have a 3rd-person singular subject NP, (iii) are must have a subject NP that is neither 1st-person singular nor 3rd-person singular, (iv) I is 1st-person singular, and (v) my brother is 3rd-person singular - leaving the person specification of a disjunctive NP like either I or my brother undefined.
-Each of the three sentences will satisfy nearly all the constraints of English, but not quite all.
+A model-theoretic account can, by saying that (i) am must have a 1st-person singular subject NP, (ii) is must have a 3rd-person singular subject NP, (ii) are must have a subject NP that is neither 1st-person singular nor 3rd-person singular, (iv) I is 1st-person singular, and (v) my brother is 3rd-person singular - leaving the person specification of a disjunctive NP like either I or my brother undefined.